 What would hackers want with energy and utilities data?
 They’re not always after the data – many of them simply want to attack for malicious purposes.
 Cyber activists, also known as hacktivists, regularly attack energy and mining companies to try and shut down their operations or gain control of their systems.
 Given that energy powers our everyday lives and the potential fallout from a cyberattack is extreme, the temptation for hackers is high.

 According to AGL, “Cyberattacks are a growing problem in the energy sector overseas.
 The first known successful cyberattack on a power grid happened in the Ukraine in December 2015 using phishing emails with attached hidden malware – it blacked out approximately 230,000 houses.”

 The Australian energy sector now follows very clear guidelines for cyber and data protection thanks to the introduction of the Australian Energy Sector Cyber Security Framework (AESCSF).
-This has been developed to provide all energy market participants with a structured and strategic approach for maintaining and upholding their organisation’s cyber security capabilities.
+We’ve developed this to give all energy market participants a structured and strategic approach to maintain and uphold their organisation’s cybersecurity capabilities.

 When you’re out shopping, do you ever consider that tapping your bankcard could be a potential risk to your financial information?
 It’s something we don’t think about, but thankfully the retail industry has very strict rules around the types of electronic point of sale (POS) systems and online checkouts they use in order to protect their customer data.
 The retail sector has to keep up with payment security in an era of rapidly evolving payment gateways and options.